Observation-Time-Induced Crossover from Fluctuating Diffusivity: Abstract

 \section{Abstract}

-A dynamical transition---seen as a sudden increase in the mean-squared displacement at a characteristic temperature that depends on the observation time---is widely reported in neutron-scattering experiments and molecular dynamics simulations of hydrated proteins.
-However, its physical origin remains elusive.
-We show that fluctuating diffusivity in a Langevin framework leads to an observation-time-induced crossover, where the effective diffusion coefficient exhibits a temperature-dependent transition whose crossover point shifts with observation time.
-Analytical and numerical analyses reveal the mechanism of this crossover and delineate the conditions under which it emerges.
-Our findings provide a unified nonequilibrium interpretation for observation-time-induced crossover, and suggest that the protein dynamical transition can be viewed as an instance of this general crossover mechanism.
+A sharp change in apparent mobility at a characteristic temperature that depends on the observation time has been reported in experiments and simulations of hydrated proteins.
+Such behavior is often discussed in the context of the protein dynamical transition, yet its general physical origin remains unclear.
+Here we show that fluctuating diffusivity within a Langevin framework naturally gives rise to an observation-time-induced crossover in translational diffusion: the effective diffusion coefficient exhibits a temperature-dependent change whose crossover point systematically shifts with the observation time.
+Through analytical and numerical analyses, we elucidate the mechanism of this crossover and identify the minimal conditions required for its emergence.
+Our results establish observation-time-induced crossover as a generic non-equilibrium phenomenon in systems with slowly relaxing mobility fluctuations.
+While distinct from internal dynamical transitions probed in neutron scattering, this framework provides a unified perspective that encompasses related finite-time crossover phenomena observed in hydrated proteins and other complex soft-matter systems.